mariosvard/RiskSence/README.md

 ![RiskSense Dashboard](Dashboard.png)

-> The dashboard visualizes how multiple weak signals are combined into a unified confidence score.
+The dashboard visualizes how multiple weak signals are combined into a unified confidence score.

+# 🗂️ Data